When Kernels Multiply, Clusters Unify: Fusing Embeddings with the Kronecker Product: Implementation Details

 \subsection{Experiments Setup}

 We tested several pre-trained embeddings in our experiments, including multiple variants of CLIP~\cite{radford2021learning}, DINOv2~\cite{oquab2023dinov2}, Unicom~\cite{an2023unicom}, Sroberta~\cite{reimers2019sentence}, E5~\cite{wang2023text}, and Siglip~\cite{zhai2023sigmoid}.
 Unless otherwise specified, we primarily report results in the main text using standard CLIP(ViT-B/32), DINOv2(ViT-B/14), and Sroberta.
-The projection matrices $U_i$ we generate once using the uniform distribution over $[-\sqrt{3},\sqrt{3}]$.
+The projection matrices $U_i$ we generate once using the uniform distribution over $[-\sqrt{3},\sqrt{3}]$, that has unit variance.
+The projection dimension $l$ is 3000 for all datasets except 5000 in the case of ImageNet.
 The parameter $C$ has been determined using cross-valdiation over $\{10^-3,10^-2,\ldots, 10^3\}$.
 All experiments were run on 2 RTX-4090 GPUs.